PRISM

 Live MRO Panel

-Move your cursor into any Python class and PRISM instantly shows the full Method Resolution Order — a vertical stack of class cards with color-coded method pills.
+Move your cursor into any class and PRISM instantly shows the full Method Resolution Order — a vertical stack of class cards with color-coded method pills.
 Every cursor move triggers a fresh analysis.
 No manual refresh needed.

 Four Method States